top of page

 Brigham’s affecting work did not pale next to

 the music of the masters surrounding it."
 Additionally, her piece "Discoveries" was named the winner of both the Cantus Young & Emerging Composer Competition and the Cathedral Choral Society Call For Scores.
 It was described as follows: "Through daring harmony, exquisite text-painting and remarkable sensitivity, “Discoveries” was a celebration of the accomplishments of female scientists, a recognition of their marginalization and a strong call to action."
-Grace has received commissions from Women's Voices Chorus, the Washington National Cathedral, St. George Children's Choir, Worcester Polytechnic Institute, Assumption University, Herriman High School Vivace, Maple Mountain High School, and the Utah Chamber Artists.
-She and her partner live with their beloved two dogs, Jack and Penny.
+Grace has received commissions from Women's Voices Chorus, the Washington National Cathedral, St. George Children's Choir, Worcester Polytechnic Institute, Assumption University, Herriman High School Vivace, Maple Mountain High School, the Utah Chamber Artists, & more.
+During the daytime, Grace works as a Sales Engineer at a software company.
+She and her fiancée live with their two beloved dogs, Jack and Penny.

 IMG_9748.JPG